6 min read

 Can I import into an existing party, or does it always create a new one?
 Both.
 Open Import from inside a party to merge results into that party.
 Open Import from the dashboard to create a fresh party (or import content without a party at all).

 Can I re-run an import on the same file?
 Yes.
-Each run is independent — you’ll get a fresh preview.
+Each run is independent.
+You’ll get a fresh preview.
 Just be aware that confirming twice will create duplicate entities in your party.
 Edit the first import instead of re-running if you missed something.

+What about character stat blocks?
+Will combat stats come through?
 Yes.
-Scrybe extracts AC, HP, speed, ability scores, skills, saves, attacks, features, and CR into a stat_block if they are present in the source.
+The importer extracts AC, HP, speed, ability scores, skills, saves, attacks, features, and CR into a stat_block if they are present in the source.
 If stats aren’t mentioned, the field is left empty.

 What’s Next?

-- Item Creation — Build items manually when you need precise control
+• Item Creation: Build items manually when you need precise control

-- Marketplace — Where matched items come from, and how to publish your own
+• Marketplace: Where matched items come from, and how to publish your own

-- Lore — Manage NPCs, locations, and factions after import
+• Lore: Manage NPCs, locations, and factions after import

-- Subscription — Usage limits and upgrade options
+• Subscription: Usage limits and upgrade options